ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 they may be, and then ask for the new password for a second time to catch typos.
-If the new password passes the internal checks and is entered identically for the second time, the `passwd` command will print a confirmation message.
-If something went wrong, `passwd` will print an error message like
+If the new password passes the internal checks and is entered identically for the second time, the `passwd` command will print a confirmation message and immediately activate the new password, meaning the user must use it the next time they log into the server.

-this:
+If, on the other hand, something went wrong, `passwd` will print an error message like this:

 ````
 passwd: Authentication token manipulation error
 ````

-If `passwd` printed a confirmation message, the new password is immediately activated and must be used on the next login.
-If it printed an error message, the current password is not changed and must continue to be used, and `passwd` must be run again to actually change it.
+and *not* activate the new password, meaning the user must continue to use the old password, whether to log into the server or attempt to change the password using `passwd` again.

 :::{important} SSH Password Hygiene